PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 mamba install -c conda-forge cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy
 ```

-Note multiple packages are being installed here and each package name is seperated by a space. seaborn will install a compatible version of numpy, pandas and matplotlib as dependencies. sympy openpyxl xlrd xlsxwriter lxml sqlachemy are file format convertes commonly used by libraries such as pandas.
+Note multiple packages are being installed here and each package name is seperated by a space. seaborn will install a compatible version of numpy, pandas and matplotlib as dependencies. sympy openpyxl xlrd xlsxwriter lxml sqlachemy are file format converters commonly used by libraries such as pandas.

 ![img_082](./images/img_082.png)